hcoles/QuickBuilder/README.md

 ## Features

-* Creates builders for beans by defining interface only
+* Automatically creates builders for beans - you just supply an interface
-* Creates builders for non-beans (eg immutable classes) by defining interface and small seeder function
+* Creates builders for non-beans (e.g. immutable classes) by defining interface and small seeder function
 * Builder methods may take normal types or other builders as parameters
 * Builders return shallow copies of themselves - no need for special "but" methods
+* Supports any lowercase prefix for property methods eg "withName", "andName", "usingName"

 ## Design principles